Integrating Factors

 Integrating factors can be used to solve first-order differential equations with non-constant coefficients.

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Integrating Factors.
-Justin Math: Calculus. https://justinmath.com/integrating-factors/
+In Justin Math: Calculus. https://justinmath.com/integrating-factors/

 We know how to solve differential equations of the form